An interactive, SSL/TLS-capable intercepting proxy for HTTP/1, HTTP/2, and WebSockets.

 . venv/bin/activate # "venv\Scripts\activate" on Windows mitmdump --version

-If you’ve followed the procedure above, you already have all the development requirements installed, and you can run the full test suite (including tests for code style and documentation) with tox:
+If you’ve followed the procedure above, you already have all the development requirements installed, and you can run the basic test suite with tox:

 For speedier testing, we recommend you run pytest directly on individual test files or folders:

-As pytest does not check the code style, you probably want to run tox -e lint before committing your changes.
+Pytest does not check the code style, so you want to run tox -e flake8 again before committing.

 Please ensure that all patches are accompanied by matching changes in the test suite.
 The project tries to maintain 100% test coverage and enforces this strictly for some parts of the codebase.